mesropjanoyan/Discovery-Assistant/README.md

-# 🧭 Discovery Assistant
+# 🧭 Pathlight

-Discovery Assistant is an AI-powered digital product discovery assistant designed to help facilitators plan, execute, and synthesize high-impact workshops.
+Pathlight is an AI-powered digital product discovery assistant designed to help facilitators plan, execute, and synthesize high-impact workshops.

-**Live Demo** (work in progress): <a href="https://discovery-assistant-cyan.vercel.app" target="_blank">Discovery Assistant live on Vercel</a>
+**Live Demo** (work in progress): <a href="https://pathlight-cyan.vercel.app" target="_blank">Pathlight live on Vercel</a>

 ## About The Project